 Hiking, Biking and Horseback Riding

-Campgrounds in the area have trails available for bikes, horses and ATV's - Camp Dakota, Silver Falls State Park.
+Campgrounds in the area have trails available for hiking at all levels.
+Camp Dakota, Silver Falls State Park.

 Silverton Reservoir - One mile south of town on South Water Street.
 Stocked several times a summer with trout.
 Fishing license required for 16 and older.
 Limited picnicking facility, boat dock, ramp, electric motors only.
 503-873-5321